 Q. How many letters of recommendation does Duke require?

 A. Duke asks for three letters of recommendation: one from a school counselor and two from teachers.
 The teacher recommendations should come from instructors in core academic classes.
 Ideally, we prefer recommendations from instructors who have taught the student during their last two years of school.
-However, especially this year, we are happy to accept recommendations from 10th-grade instructors who know the student well.
+However, we are happy to accept recommendations from 10th-grade instructors who know the student well.

 Q. Our school does not have a college/guidance counselor.
 Who should provide that recommendation?

 A. We recognize that not every school has a college or guidance counselor.
 In these circumstances, a principal, head of school, curriculum coordinator, or another member of staff who can provide an overall sense of the student in the school environment is welcome to submit the recommendation.